XamarinUniversity/build2018-labs/lab1/README.md

 1. Open the file **App.xaml.cs** in the shared-code project.

 2. Add the static property shown below to the **App** class.
-This will allow us to access our note storage from anywhere in the application.
+This will allow us to access the note storage from anywhere in the application.

 ```csharp
 public static INoteEntryStore Entries { get; set; }